 Obviously nowadays to compete more seriously at World Cups they have needed to get more investment and facilities.
 The modern generation of players has come through a totally different system to their predecessors who played in the 1990s and early 2000s.
 Georgia is a prime example of how nature and nurture build on each other.
 The natural predisposition and talent was there first, then once discovered encourages nurture, and then better expression of that talent, and more nurture in a virtuous cycle.
 Over time the hope is a nation that will have both rugby talent and the widespread rugby knowledge and culture to succeed.

-a big engine to carry and tackle hard all game that Georgia produces a lot of
+Beka Saginadze is the epitome of a breed of big shouldered back rows with a big engine to carry and tackle hard all game that Georgia produces a lot of |

 In a very different way, but the closest parallel of a rugby nation to Georgia is actually Fiji, just whilst one produces a surfeit of professional level props and tough work rate back rows, the other produces game breaking winger/centres and offloading loose forwards.